langchain-ai/langchain/templates/sql-llamacpp/README.md

 # SQL with LLaMA2 using Ollama

-This template allows you to chat with a SQL database in natural langugae in private, using an open source LLM.
+This template allows you to chat with a SQL database in natural language in private, using an open source LLM.

 ## LLama.cpp